charlesfu4/NENT-Interview-task/README.md

 #### Build database image

-The database in the form of docker containers provides two clone versions of the original image.
+The database in the form of docker containers provides two cloned versions of the original image.
 Always make sure you are running the correct docker image when either production or testing mode.

 - Depending on which mode you are in, navigate to different folder `mongodb/mogodbtest`.
 The first is for produciton mode and the second is for testing mode.
 - Simply run `docker-compose up --build` and the database instance will listen on port 27017.